Which Formula Represents A Nonpolar Molecule

 Electronegativity Differences

 Polarity begins at the atomic level.
 When atoms with significant differences in electronegativity form bonds, a polar covalent bond results.
-Still, a molecule’s overall polarity depends not just on bond polarity but also on its three-dimensional structure.
+That said, a molecule’s overall polarity depends not just on bond polarity but also on its three-dimensional structure.

 Molecular Geometry and Symmetry